aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 - Service discovery namespaces for the Yelb app components
 - 1 External Load Balancer and target groups to expose the Yelb UI app
 - 1 Internal Load Balancer and target groups to expose the Yelb app server
-- 1 AWS ECS Cluster
+- 1 Amazon ECS Cluster
-- AWS ECS service and AWS ECS task definitions deployed
+- Amazon ECS service and task definitions deployed

 ## Prerequisites